armbian/documentation/docs/Community_IRC.md

 Channels starting with `#armbian-` are relayed between Discord and Libera IRC so it does not matter if you join IRC or Discord as both receive your messages.
 Check `#welcome-and-rules` for more information.
 The main `#armbian` channel is relayed between Discord, Libera IRC and OFTC IRC.

-### Matrix

-Simply join this room with our Matrix client: `#armbian:libera.chat`
-Channel names are the same as for IRC mentioned below.

 ## 🛑 Rules